homemadearcade/zero/todo/FEATURESTODO.md

   Can we change where the power buttons, etc are?
 Disable star button instead of hide it?
 Same with the save button..

-  Warnings for pixel spawning things when you dont have the right game loaded

-  Area to see all users videos ( change the myTracksComponentId system to an object that keeps track of user Ids and which component their video is showing up in )
+  Area to see all users videos ( change the myTracksComponentId system to an object that keeps track of user Ids and which component their video is showing up in ) and also to mute users/cut video.  basically just keep an array of users Ids and if their video/audio is cut or not w a boolean

   No Game Loaded - Load Game
   Not Powered On - Power On, Load Game

   Game Card without game loaded
   End Call for everyone in lobby
 ----

 EMAILS